 - Your organizations’ communications skills, budget, and timeline.

-Crafting a report that’s formatted in the way your donors prefer, they are more likely to read it and more important, continue to support your organization.
+Crafting a report that’s formatted in the way your donors prefer, they are more likely to read it and more importantly, continue to support your organization.

 Online annual reports provide ultimate flexibility, endless reach (but keep your focus on getting donors to read it), easy-to-share elements, and memorable interactivity.
 Using an online format also gives you the ability to ask readers to make online donations.